hesamzia/machine_learning_with_python/README.md

 7. Insights and Recommendations

 We have improved the results in three stages with changes in data engineering, which are detailed in the file in question.

+### Decision Tree Classification
+We tried to predict whether a passenger in titanic survived using passenger attributes (class, age, sex, fare, family, embarkation, etc.).
+We downloaded from Kaggle train.csv file and uesd it and used a workflow like and we used the same workflow as in the previous part.
+The steps of this experiment, along with complete explanations and comments, are available in the Predicting_Passenger_Survival_Titanic_Using_Decision_Tree_Classification.ipynb file.

 ## clustering